 Ainnelise Niyvold Liundbye UPDATED: 14 JUL 2020

-The sami settlements could be found anywhere in the wild landscape characterised by tundra, mountains and snow.
+The Sami settlements could be found anywhere in the wild landscape characterised by tundra, mountains and snow.
 This was where reindeer husbandry took place, and the Sami people of Lapland developed their culture.
 They had and still have traditions of drying, smoking and salting their food.

-Today, the sami culture has, through, adapted a bit to modern life.
-Some are still proper reindeer herders with a reindeer husbandry, whereas others have transformed their primary occupation into being farmers, hunters or fishermen.
+Today, the Sami culture has to some extent adapted to modern life.
+Some (a few) are still proper reindeer herders with a reindeer husbandry, whereas others have transformed their primary occupation into being farmers, hunters or fishermen.

 Options to get insight into the Sami people and their traditional way of life are for example to visit